Alounv/tii/README.md

 This is a personal project for me to learn:

 - Qwik
-- Prisma
+- Drizzle
 - Tailwind
 - Open AI

 ## Fastify Server

 This app has a minimal [Fastify server](https://fastify.io/) implementation.
 After running a full build, you can preview the build using the command:

 ```
 pnpm deploy